A visit to Glengarry School Days provides a pleasant respite from our time’s smugness, self-importance, and sophistication.

 After reading my first Ralph Connor book, I decided it would be my last.
 For one thing, Connor liked looong sentences that snake through multiple regions and finally land somewhere far from the vicinity of its origin.

-But a friend suggested I try another Connor “Canadian” novel she had enjoyed a great deal: Glengarry School Days: A Story of Early Days in Glengarry.
+Still, a friend suggested I try another Connor “Canadian” novel she had enjoyed a great deal: Glengarry School Days: A Story of Early Days in Glengarry.

 As I started, I got to the second sentence of the first chapter—one that meandered through 149 words, 23 commas, and two semi-colons.

 I soldiered through it, and then surprisingly discovered a delightful old book about the inhabitants of a 1900s rural Ontario community.
-The story exhibits traces of Tom Sawyer, Gordie Howe, and the Shepherd of the Hills.
+The novel exhibits traces of Tom Sawyer, Gordie Howe, and the Shepherd of the Hills.